VirtusLab/scala-cli/website/docs/commands/misc/bloop.md

 ---
-title: Interaction with Bloop server
+title: Bloop ⚡️
 sidebar_position: 10
 ---

 Scala CLI by default uses Bloop as a build server for compiling code.
 This approach has its advantages over the `scalac` compiler such as advanced caching and fast compile times, but the process is more complex.
 Fortunately for the users, Scala CLI fully manages the Bloop build server.
 This includes its whole lifecycle, which starts with fetching the artifacts.
+This document showcases the `bloop` subcommand that allows you manually manage the Bloop server.
-This document will go through this lifecycle and the interactions that Scala CLI has with Bloop.
+It also goes through the server's lifecycle and the interactions that Scala CLI has with it.

-:::tip
-As a user you can also take part in this interaction, using the `bloop` subcommand.
-More information in the [commands reference](../reference/commands.md#bloop).
+:::caution
+The `bloop` sub-command is restricted and requires setting the `--power` option to be used.
+You can pass it explicitly or set it globally by running:

+    scala-cli config power true
 :::

 ### Starting the server